-With her brightly coloured hair and pastel aesthetic Crabbe is a blogger who passionately discusses fatphobia, diet culture and body confidence.
+With her brightly colored hair and pastel aesthetic Crabbe is a blogger who passionately discusses fatphobia, diet culture and body confidence.
 She is also an author who penned the book Body Positive Power which aims to help you ‘stop dieting’ and ‘make peace with your body and live’.

 Winnie Harlow (@WINNIEHARLOW)

 Harlow is a fashion model and spokesperson for the skin condition vitiligo, for which she has.
 Vitiligo is a long-term condition which is caused by a lack of melanin, resulting in pale patches developing on the skin.